Data Counting Processing

-Nicolas Updated by Nicolas
+Nicolas Vodoz Updated by Nicolas Vodoz

-1. Raw meter readings
+1. Raw Meter Readings

 A reading consists of one or more meter indexes and the reading date.

-Electricity meters transmit two indices:
+Electricity Meters transmit two indexes:

-Thermal energy meters (hot or cold) transmit:
+Thermal Energy Meters (hot or cold) transmit:

-• heat_energy_kwh (kWh): thermal energy consumed
+• heat_energy_kwh (kWh): the thermal energy consumed

 • vol_m3 (m3): volume of water consumed

-When an electric meter is connected backwards, its en_im and en_ex indexes can be reversed.
+When an electric meter is connected backwards, its indexes en_im and en_ex can be reversed.

-Edit counter > Additional parameters:
+Edit Meter > Additional Settings:

 Key

-Possible value
+Possible Value

 Description